Stephen Vaughan Jr.: Post-playing career

-In October 2018, he was appointed as interim manager of Bangor City following the resignation of Craig Harrison.
-He left the club in November to take up a position as Assistant Manager of Maltese club Mosta.
+In October 2018, he was appointed interim manager of Bangor City following the resignation of Craig Harrison.
+He left the club in November to take up a position as assistant manager of Maltese club Mosta.

-On 5 July 2019, he was appointed as manager of Bangor City following the resignation of Gary Taylor-Fletcher.
+On 5 July 2019, he was appointed manager of Bangor City following the resignation of Gary Taylor-Fletcher.
 He left the club in September.

 In June 2020, he was appointed manager of Boca Gibraltar in the Gibraltar National League, but did not formally take up the role.

 Boxing promotions

 Vaughan is a licensed boxing promoter in Malta.

 Personal life

-He is the son of fellow Boxing promoter and former football chairman Stephen Vaughan Sr.
+He is the son of former football chairman, and fellow boxing promoter and criminal Stephen Vaughan Sr.

-He was charged with and convicted of perverting the course of justice in relation to the murder of Neil Doyle, a Liverpool Police Constable.
+He was charged with and convicted of perverting the course of justice in relation to the murder of Neil Doyle, a Liverpool police constable.